GraphLens/graphlens/README.md

 ### 3.2.
 Trusted Workspaces

-The extension executes analysis scripts, so it **will not function in Restricted Mode**.
+The extension executes analysis scripts, so it will not function in Restricted Mode.
 Please ensure your project folder is added to **Trusted Workspaces**.

 ### 3.3.
 External Dependencies